College of General Studies

 Along with the core curriculum, each semester students enroll in electives toward their major.

 The Team Structure

 The College of General Studies is committed to the belief that freshman and sophomore students are entitled to the most intensive and effective teaching that can be provided for them.
-Therefore, the College has developed its own innovative approach to teaching through the team structure—a system in which faculty and students work closely together throughout the academic year.
+Therefore, the College has developed its own innovative approach to teaching through the team structure—a system in which faculty, students, and academic advisors work closely together.

 The team system, pioneered by the College, has been described as an intimate “college within a college.”
 Each freshman faculty team consists of three professors—one from each of the divisions of Social Sciences, Humanities, and Rhetoric.
-These faculty members are responsible for a team of approximately 90 students who are grouped into four discussion sections.
+These faculty members are responsible for a team of approximately 90 students who are grouped into three discussion sections.
 Each sophomore faculty team consists of three professors—one each from the divisions of Natural Sciences & Mathematics, Humanities, and Social Sciences.
-There is also a staff academic advisor for each freshman and sophomore team.
+There is also a professional academic advisor who works with a freshman and sophomore team of students.

 The College avoids the use of intermediaries between the professors and the students.
 Hence, there are no graduate student teaching assistants, graders, or lab assistants.
 All discussion sections and labs are led by the professors.

 The team system assures students of reasonably small sections, in which discussion and dialogue are emphasized.
 Professors readily get to know their students and are aware of each student’s individual progress.
-Team suites provide a comfortable, informal setting for individual conferences and open discussion among students and faculty.
-Regular consultation among faculty members enables them to coordinate coursework to meet the interests and needs of their students.
-The team system thus reinforces the interdisciplinary character of the College’s curriculum.
+Team suites provide a comfortable, informal setting for individual conferences and open discussion among students, faculty, and academic advisors.
+Regular consultation among faculty members enables them to coordinate coursework, reinforcing the interdisciplinary character of the College’s curriculum.